-A lot of new abilities develop quickly by the time a child turns one year old.
+A lot of new abilities develop quickly by the time a child turns 1 year old:

-At three to six months of age, infants can recognize familiar faces, begin to babble, control their head movements and bring their hands together.
+- At 3-6 months of age, infants can recognize familiar faces, begin to babble, control their head movements and bring their hands together.

-By six to nine months of age, infants start sitting without support, may bounce when held in a standing position and respond to people calling their name.
+- By 6-6 months of age, infants start sitting without support, may bounce when held in a standing position and respond to people calling their name.
 Infants start communicating with gestures.

-Between nine and 12 months old, children can point at things, pick up objects, crawl and even stand with support.
+- Between 9-12 months old, children can point at things, pick up objects, crawl and even stand with support.
 Children can imitate sound and gestures.

-When children are between one and three years of age, they can stand alone, learn to walk without help, begin to run and climb stairs with short steps.
+When children are between 1-3 years of age, they can stand alone, learn to walk without help, begin to run and climb stairs with short steps.
 Children can wave bye-bye, hold a pencil or crayon, draw a circle, learn to say several words and even short sentences and even follow simple instructions.

-Between three and five years of age, children’s motor skills become refined.
+Between 3-5 years of age, children’s motor skills become refined.
 Children can throw and catch a ball, skip and hop, learn to dress themselves and draw proper structures such as a flower.
-They can speak a complete, long sentence and even two to three sentences in a stretch easily.
-With toilet training, they begin to go to the toilet in the bathroom and use the facility all by themselves by the age of four years olds.
+They can speak a complete, long sentence and even 2-3 sentences in a stretch easily.
+With toilet training, they begin to go to the toilet in the bathroom and use the facility all by themselves by the age of 4 years old.

-School-age is the age between six to 17 years old.
+School-age is the age between 6-17 years old.
 During this age, children learn to become independent and form their own opinions.
-Learning, speaking and writing become well established.
-Children develop various emotions such as jealousy, love and many more and can express them through words and gestures.
+Learning, speaking, and writing become well established.
+Children develop various emotions such as jealousy, love, and many more and can express them through words and gestures.
 They develop friendships and usually make best friends at this stage.
 Sexual development around and after puberty makes children interested in dating.

 If you are concerned that your child is lagging in a certain stage of life, schedule an appointment with your child’s pediatrician to discuss it.
 The pediatrician may perform a developmental screening test that can help you know whether your child is normal or has some developmental disorder.